 Securities Industry Essentials (SIE) Exam

-The Securities Industry Essentials (SIE or Essentials) Exam, available beginning October 1, 2018, is a new FINRA exam for prospective securities industry professionals.
+The Securities Industry Essentials (SIE or Essentials) Exam is a new FINRA exam for prospective securities industry professionals.
 This introductory-level exam assesses a candidate’s knowledge of basic securities industry information including concepts fundamental to working in the industry, such as types of products and their risks; the structure of the securities industry markets, regulatory agencies and their functions; and prohibited practices.

 Key Features of the Essentials Exam